eman8388/ETH8DACV2/README.md

 The remaining UI elements are **self-explanatory**.

-### For Reaper USER!
+### For Reaper USER
-    * In Reaper, VST preprocessing is default ENABLE, for obvius reason should be disable.
+   - In Reaper, VST preprocessing is default ENABLE, for obvius reason should be disable.
-    * When record the track, be sure to record the OUTPUT (post fx).
+   - When record the track, be sure to record the OUTPUT (post fx).

 ---